LAB DIRECTOR: Laurie Richmond

 Kara Simpson (MA)

-Where Are They Now?: Owner of a wellness business
+What did they do after graduating?
+Owner of a wellness business

 Lucia Ordonez-Gauger (MS)